-The Annual Out-of-Pocket Maximum
+The Annual Coinsurance Maximum

-Under the Expatriate Medical Plan, the annual out-of-pocket maximum is the maximum amount you must pay in medical expenses in a plan year toward eligible expenses, once the deductible has been met.
-The annual out-of-pocket maximum does not include the deductible and there are separate out-of-pocket maximum for out-of-network charges incurred in the U.S. The annual out-of-pocket maximum functions as your built-in "safety net" and protects you from having to pay high expenses in the event of a serious medical situation.
-Once the out-of-pocket maximum is reached, the Expatriate Medical Plan will pay 100% of negotiated fees for covered in-network care and 100% of reasonable and customary charges for covered services received out-of-network in the U.S. and outside the U.S. for the remainder of the year.
-Amounts you pay toward your deductible, copayment amounts, and amounts above reasonable and customary charges do not count towards your out-of-pocket maximum.
+Under the Expatriate Medical Plan, the annual coinsurance maximum is the maximum amount you must pay in coinsurance in a plan year toward eligible expenses.
+The annual coinsurance maximum does not include the deductible and there are separate coinsurance maximums for out-of-network charges incurred in the U.S. The annual coinsurance maximum functions as your built-in "safety net" and protects you from having to pay high expenses in the event of a serious medical situation.
+Once the coinsurance maximum is reached, the Expatriate Medical Plan will pay 100% of negotiated fees for covered in-network care and 100% of reasonable and customary charges for covered services received out-of-network in the U.S. and outside the U.S. for the result of the year.
+Amounts you pay toward your deductible, copayment amounts, and amounts above reasonable and customary charges do not count towards your coinsurance maximum.

-The following table shows the out-of-pocket maximums (excluding deductibles) for the different coverage levels.
+The following table shows the coinsurance maximums for the different coverage levels.

-Out-of-Pocket Maximum for Care Received Inside the U.S. Out-of-Pocket Maximum for Care Received Outside the U.S. Coverage Level In-Network Out-of-Network Employee \$1,700 \$3,300 \$1,700 (Also functions as a "per-person" out- of-pocket maximum under the other coverage levels.)
+Coinsurance Maximum for Care Received Inside the U.S. Coinsurance Maximum for Care Received Outside the U.S. Coverage Level In-Network Out-of-Network Employee \$1,700 \$3,300 \$1,700 (Also functions as a "per-person" coinsurance maximum under the other coverage levels.)
 Employee + spouse/domestic partner or Employee + child(ren) \$3,400 \$6,600 \$3,400 Family (employee + spouse/domestic partner + child(ren)) \$5,100 \$9,900 \$5,100

-The Per-person Deductible and Out-of-Pocket Maximum Provision
+The Per-person Deductible and Coinsurance Maximum Provision

-If you elect coverage for yourself, you must pay all deductible/out-of-pocket expenses until the per-person deductible/out-of-pocket maximum is met.
-After you meet the per-person deductible/out-of-pocket maximum, you will pay no further deductible/out-of-pocket expenses for the year.
+If you elect coverage for yourself, you must pay all deductible/coinsurance expenses until the per-person deductible/coinsurance maximum is met.
+After you meet the per-person deductible/coinsurance maximum, you will pay no further deductible/coinsurance expenses for the year.

-If you cover dependents, the "per person" rule allows any single person (e.g., the employee or a covered spouse/domestic partner or child(ren)) within a coverage level to reach the individual deductible or out-of-pocket maximum, after which the deductible or out-of-pocket maximum is satisfied for the year for that person.
-Covered family members who have not met the deductible or out-of-pocket maximum may then combine to meet the remainder of the deductible or out-of-pocket maximum for that coverage level.
-If no one person has met the individual deductible or out-of-pocket maximum, the expenses of all covered members can combine to meet the deductible or out-of-pocket maximum for that coverage level.
+If you cover dependents, the "per person" rule allows any single person (e.g., the employee or a covered spouse/domestic partner or child) within a coverage level to reach the individual deductible or coinsurance maximum, after which the deductible or coinsurance maximum is satisfied for the year for that person.
+Covered family members who have not met the deductible or coinsurance maximum may then combine to meet the remainder of the deductible or coinsurance maximum for that coverage level.
+If no one person has met the individual deductible or coinsurance maximum, the expenses of all covered members can combine to meet the deductible or coinsurance maximum for that coverage level.

-Example: Amounts Applied Toward Deductibles for In-Network Care Received in the U.S. On behalf of you (meets per-person deductible) \$350 On behalf of your spouse/domestic partner \$250 On behalf of one child \$175 On behalf of a second child \$275 TOTAL (meets family deductible) \$1,050 In this example, you have met the \$350 per-person deductible, and the combined costs for you and all of your dependents have satisfied the family deductible (\$1,050).
-So any additional reasonable and customary (R&C)
+Example: Amounts Applied Toward Deductibles for In-Network Care Received in the U.S. On behalf of you (meets per-person deductible) \$350 On behalf of your spouse/domestic partner \$250 On behalf of one child \$175 On behalf of a second child \$275 TOTAL (meets family deductible) \$1,050

-dependents have satisfied the family deductible (\$1,050).
-So any additional reasonable and customary (R&C) charges for medically necessary covered services would be reimbursable at 80% until your out-of-pocket maximum is met, even if they were on behalf of a person who has not yet met the \$350 per-person deductible.
+In this example, you have met the \$350 per-person deductible, and the combined costs for you and all of your dependents have satisfied the family deductible (\$1,050).
+So any additional reasonable and customary (R&C) charges for medically necessary covered services would be reimbursable at 60% until your coinsurance limit is met, even if they were on behalf of a person who has not yet met the \$350 per-person deductible.
 No other covered family members need to meet their per-person deductible for the rest of the year.

-Example: Amounts Applied Toward Family Out-of-Pocket Maximum for In-Network Care Received in the U.S.
+Example: Amounts Applied Toward Family Coinsurance Maximum for In-Network Care Received in the U.S.